ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 machine using the instructions from [this episode](08-development-setup/index.html).

 ## Understanding an existing Python diagnostic

 We revisit a recipe we have seen before, [recipe_python.yml](https://github.com/ESMValGroup/ESMValTool/blob/master/esmvaltool/recipes/examples/recipe_python.yml) and the diagnostic script called by this recipe -- [diag_scripts/examples/diagnostic.py](https://github.com/ESMValGroup/ESMValTool/blob/master/esmvaltool/diag_scripts/examples/diagnostic.py).
 For reference, we have the diagnostic file in the dropdown box below.

 > ## diagnostic.py
 >
->~~~
+>~~~python
 >  1   """Python example diagnostic."""
 >  2   import logging
 >  3   import os